TREATMENT OF DIABETES MELLITUS AT VSS

 • Checking urine for ketones and glucose (you can purchase ketodiastix from human pharmacies).

-NOTE: If your results show no glucose or postive ketones, please call your vet immediately.
+NOTE: If your pet's urine dipstick results show no glucose or is positive for ketones, please call your vet for advice.

-Keeping a weekly diary of body weight appetite and water intake can be very useful to assess diabetic control and is relatively easy for most owners to do, this will help you catch a problem early and help us look at trends over time.
-In some animals more, detailed monitoring at home may be needed.
-We may send your pet home with a freestyle libre sensor and scanner to check glucose levels or even request you take blood glucose samples (see separate handout on home glucose monitoring)
+Keeping a weekly diary of body weight, appetite and water intake can be very useful to assess diabetic control and is relatively easy for most owners to do.
+Noting changes can help catch problems early and help us look at trends over time.
+In some animals more detailed monitoring at home may be needed.
+We may send your pet home with a Freestyle Libre sensor and scanner to check glucose levels or even discuss taking blood glucose samples at home if you are comfortable doing so (see videos below for more information on the use of Freestyle Libre sensors)

 VSS - Diabeties